Close Menu

 Yes.
 The proposed law states that “every contract by which anyone is restrained from engaging in a lawful profession, trade, or business of any kind is to that extent void.”

 Some law firms have written articles that state the law does not void current agreements.
-In support of this position, those firms have cited the provision in the proposed law that states “this act shall take effect on the thirtieth day after it shall have become a law and shall be applicable to contracts entered into or modified on or after such effective date.”
+In support of this position, those firms have cited the provision in the proposed law that states “This act shall take effect on the thirtieth day after it shall have become a law and shall apply to contracts entered into or modified on or after such effective date.”
 This provision, however, applies to enforcing the civil penalty (see below) against employers.
-In the summary section of the proposed act it specifically states that the act “Voids current non-compete agreements and prohibits employers from seeking such agreement.”
+In the summary section of the proposed act, it specifically states that the act “Voids current non-compete agreements and prohibits employers from seeking such agreement.”
 Therefore, current non-competes will become void and unenforceable under the proposed law.

 What are the penalties for employers who try to enforce non-competes?